MarcDufresne/opset/README.md

 configuration files when doing local development and via environment variables when your app is deployed.
 It is however possible to also handle local development through environment variables if the developer sees fit.

-With Opset you define everything that can be tweaked with your application in one specific file (`default.yml`).
+With Opset you define everything that can be tweaked with your application in one Pydantic model.
 This way the developers and integrators working with your code will know exactly what setting they can change on your code base.
 You can then overwrite the default config with a local config stored in a file called `local.yml`, this file is aimed to be used for local development by your developers and let them easily manage a configuration file that fits their development need.
 Finally, you can also have environment variables that have a